A Contrastive Learning Scheme with Transformer Innate Patches: Related Work

-A different approach is creating optimization strategies that increase accuracy without changing the network architecture, such as new loss functions.
-Contrastive Transformer is a transformer-based approach that utilizes the inherent patch representations from the backbone to perform contrastive learning, improving the internal representations of the classes.
-Contrastive learning is a technique that aims to reduce the distance between the representations of the same class while increasing the distance between representations of different classes.
-Contrastive learning uses a similarity metric to evaluate two representations and then gives feedback to the network based on the measure and class.
-The latest contrastive frameworks determine similarity scores using the global representation of the data, often used in image classification \cite{Chen2020ARepresentations, Dao2021Multi-LabelLearning, vandenOordDeepMind2018RepresentationCoding, He2020MomentumLearning}.
-A different approach is to use dense representations for contrastive learning, where the representation of a group of pixels of a specific class is used instead of the global representation of the image.
-Using dense representations shows better performance for dense prediction tasks such as object detection \cite{Liu2021BootstrappingContrast}.
+While advances in architectural design play a crucial role, an equally important aspect is the optimization strategy, which can enhance the network's performance without architectural modifications.
+One such strategy that has shown promise is contrastive learning.
+Contrastive learning is a technique aiming to reduce the distance between representations of the same semantic class while increasing the distance between representations for different classes.
+Contrastive learning uses a similarity metric, such as cosine similarity or Euclidean distance, to evaluate the relation between representations and give feedback to the network.
+The latest image-based contrastive frameworks determine similarity scores using the global representation of the data, often used in image classification \cite{Chen2020ARepresentations,Dao2021Multi-LabelLearning,vandenOordDeepMind2018RepresentationCoding,He2020MomentumLearning}.
+Contrastive learning can also be applied using dense representations instead of global representations of the image.
+In this approach, the representation of a specific class derives from a group of pixels, which has shown improved performance in dense prediction tasks such as object detection and semantic segmentation \cite{Liu2021BootstrappingContrast}.
+However, pixel-wise dense representations' computational and memory demands present significant challenges.
+Our method mitigates these limitations by leveraging the existing representations in the Transformer backbone for contrastive learning, effectively enhancing performance while minimizing computational complexity and memory requirements.
+This strategy sets our approach apart from other methods in contrastive learning for semantic segmentation, which we will now discuss.